-29. Global, regional and national action plans have broadly similar core components:

-- a) policy development and regulation for an enabling environment either through legislation, voluntary codes, fiscal measures or other means - b) enhanced and shared knowledge of the plastic life cycle and MPP, including monitoring of pollution levels and its impacts, raised public awareness and broad stakeholder engagement in developing effective approaches - c) a changing relationship and engagement with industry which reflects the costs of plastic waste management and industry responsibilities for plastic waste management and pollution - d) access to finance for major investments in solid waste management infrastructure and the associated institutional arrangements for operation and maintenance of schemes - e) support for circular economy initiatives and innovation - f) cooperative frameworks with key actors, including municipalities, consumers producers, manufacturers and distributers plastics, the waste management industry and institutions providing public and private/ commercial finance.

-30. There is a recognition that the solutions require attention to the entire life cycle and may involve political trade-offs.
+- 32. Global, regional and national action plans have broadly similar core components: - a) policy development and regulation for an enabling environment either through legislation, voluntary codes, fiscal measures or other means - b) enhanced and shared knowledge of the plastic life cycle and MPP, including monitoring of pollution levels and its impacts, raised public awareness and broad stakeholder engagement in developing effective approaches - c) a changing relationship and engagement with industry which reflects the costs of plastic waste management and industry responsibilities for plastic waste management and pollution - d) access to finance for major investments in solid waste management infrastructure and the associated institutional arrangements for operation and maintenance of schemes - e) support for circular economy initiatives and innovation32 - f) cooperative frameworks with key actors, including municipalities, consumers, producers, manufacturers and distributers plastics, the waste management industry and institutions providing public and private/ commercial finance. - 33.
+There is a recognition that the solutions require attention to the entire life cycle and may involve political trade-offs.
 Many national actions focus on the downstream side (waste management), but also envisage the elimination of single-use plastics (SUP), or elimination of plastics which cannot readily be part of the circular economy, or plastics with harmful components (e.g., additives, such as fire retardants).
-The focus on the downstream side may reflect the fact that many developing countries have little influence over the upstream side - the production of virgin plastics and trade in raw plastic products.
+The focus on the downstream side may reflect the fact that many developing countries have little influence over the upstream side the production of virgin plastics and trade in raw plastic products.
 Production of virgin plastic is highly concentrated.
 Some twenty multinational corporations produce over 50% of the global supply and their mission is to produce more plastic or diversify their fossil fuel production.
-Society generally pays for the environmental costs.27

-31. A recent assessment illustrates some of the gaps in formulating and implementing national action plans in Africa:28

-- a) narrow scope and limited approach of existing national policy and legislation, with no clear targets or actions plans - b) weak ability to enforce regulation, such as bans or illegal dumping - c) low public awareness of the impact of plastic pollution - d) lack of a common, harmonised policy approach, including definitions, standards, labelling and customs tariffs - e) lack of comprehensive monitoring of plastic waste, pollution and reuse/recycle - f) transboundary issues including lack of harmonised trade measures - g) diffused national responsibilities among national ministries and municipalities with regard to waste management infrastructure and finance and - h) limited human and financial capacity.
+Society generally pays for the environmental costs.33 - 34.
+A recent assessment illustrates some of the gaps in formulating and implementing national action plans in Africa:34 - a) narrow scope and limited approach of existing national policy and legislation, with no clear targets or actions plans - b) weak ability to enforce regulation, such as bans or illegal dumping - c) low public awareness of the impact of plastic pollution - d) lack of a common, harmonised policy approach, including definitions, standards, labelling and customs tariffs - e) lack of comprehensive monitoring of plastic waste, pollution and reuse/recycle - f) transboundary issues including lack of harmonised trade measures - g) diffused national responsibilities among national ministries and municipalities with regard to waste management infrastructure and finance and - h) limited human and financial capacity.

-26 See: van Emmerik, T. et al. 2021.
-Rivers as Plastic Reservoirs.
-Front.
-Water, 26 January 2022.
-Sec.
-Environmental Water Quality Volume 3 - 2021; Hadeel Al-Zawaidah, et al. 2021.
-Macroplastics in rivers: present knowledge, issues and challenges Environmental Science: Processes & Impacts; Jiachen Shen et al. 2023.
-Damming has changed the migration process of microplastics and increased the pollution risk in the reservoirs in the Shaying River Basin.
-Journal of Hazardous Materials.
-Volume 443, Part A, 5 February 2023, 130067
+31 Vogt-Vincent, N.S. et al., 2023.
+Sources of marine debris for Seychelles and other remote islands in the western Indian Ocean.
+Marine Pollution Bulletin.
+Volume 187, February 2023, 114497.

+32 Wang, F., et al. (eds.), 2019.
+Addressing Marine Plastics: A Roadmap to a Circular Economy.
+UNEP.

-27 The Minderoo-Monaco Commission on Plastics and Human Health.
+33 The Minderoo-Monaco Commission on Plastics and Human Health.

-28 WWF/AU WWF and the African Union Commission.
+34 WWF/AU WWF and the African Union Commission.
 2022.
-A Global Treaty on Plastic Pollution: Perspectives from Africa - Workshop Report.
-WWF South Africa, Cape Town, South Africa.
+A Global Treaty on Plastic Pollution:

+Perspectives from Africa - Workshop Report.
+WWF South Africa, Cape Town, South Africa. f.
+See also: